 If you have never used an acidic hard water treatment - test this on a small strand of hair first.
 Usually this softens hair and helps it feel flexible and light.
 But it can be damaging for some people.

-💧Don't worry that you're rinsing it out with your usual hard water.
+๐งDon't worry that you're rinsing this treatment out with your usual hard water.
 Work with what you've got.
 There are fewer minerals in your hair after this treatment than before.
-That's a win.
+That's a net benefit.
+A win.๐

 How often to use: If your hair tolerates this and your water is hard - every 3-4 weeks is a common use.
 Don't use it too often.
 There is damage-potential here, weigh that against the benefit of removing mineral deposits.
 Sock tangles got you down - don't use a brush, it will tangle the socks more